-Cell Phones and Laser Pointers
+Cell Phones and Other electronic devices

 Districtwide, students are prohibited from using or possessing active (i.e., turned on) electronic communication devices (Cell Phones) in restrooms, locker rooms, offices, and other locations where students and staff have a reasonable expectation of privacy.
 Some programs may allow students to use a cell phone for school purposes only.
 Students should see their individual program syllabus to clearly understand program expectations regarding the use of cell phones at MOCC.
 Separately, all students are prohibited from possessing or using laser pointers on school premises and at school-related activities without the express permission of school administration.
-Students are expected to use good judgment when using or possessing active electronic communication devices in hallways during passing time, in the parking lot, cafeteria during lunch, and extracurricular activities.
-Students may not use or possess active electronic communication devices without explicit staff permission in class or on buses.
+Students may not use or possess active electronic communication devices (including smart watches and ear-buds) without explicit staff permission in class or on buses.
+If your program has a "break time" when you are allowed to be on your phone/device, it will need to remain in your classroom during your break-time.